-The Devils River is 47 miles of harsh terrain.
-Were we really about to do it in a boat made from the same polyurethane they use for those mail crates at the Post Office?
+The Devils River is 94 miles of harsh terrain just north of Del Rio, in Sutton County.
+It flows southwest until it reaches the Rio Grande, and from there the Gulf of Mexico.
+Was I really about to ford 47 miles of it in a boat made from the same polyurethane they use for those mail crates at the Post Office?

 Yes, we were.
 And yes, the Devils lived up to his billing.
 Because it’s buttressed by private land, you can only exit the river at certain locations or in an emergency — we passed one sign that said, “Keep paddling, we’re tuning our banjos.”
 But it was also a stunning place, with some of the freshest aquamarine water in America.

 We were there for a two-day float to test Oru Kayak’s Beach LT.
 At 12 feet long and 28 inches wide, the collapsible one-man boats handled the river much better than expected.
 The Devils had a lot of different terrain: some Class II rapids, a giant waterfall that required portage, plenty of deep channels and swirling eddies.